MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 ## SYNOPSIS

-Returns a list of applications in the logged in tenant.
+Returns a list of SharePoint repository services applications in the specified tenant.

 ## SYNTAX